Consider a career in child welfare...

 - The Illinois Department of Children and Family Services needs qualified candidates for full-time positions as caseworkers, investigators, attorneys, accountants, supervisors, managers, computer programmers and administrative professionals, bilingual applicants strongly encouraged

-- In compliance with the Americans with Disabilities Act and the Illinois Human Rights Act, state agencies must ensure that the employment process is accessible to persons with disabilities.
-Specifically, these laws require that the state provide reasonable accommodations upon request by individuals participating in all steps of the employment process.
-This includes the initial testing phases of the candidate selection process for state positions as well as the subsequent employment interview process.
-Any and all accommodation requests by applicants throughout the state employment process should be appropriately reviewed and considered by human resources staff in state hiring agencies.
-If you need such an accommodation, please contact the DCFS Office of Employee Services.
+In compliance with the Americans with Disabilities Act and the Illinois Human Rights Act, State agencies must ensure that the employment process is accessible to persons with disabilities.
+Specifically, these laws require that the State provide reasonable accommodations upon request by individuals participating in all steps of the employment process.
+For more information regarding any of the programs offered by the CMS Disabled Workers Program, please contact:

 - Benefits include: continuing education programs; paid vacation, holidays and sick time; and a retirement/pension program